JJotace/JJotace.github.io/documents/02_Assignment/task.md

 ## Starting Situation

-Within our team in UBS, we are in charge of several databases.
+Within our team in my company, we are in charge of several databases.
 These databases are monitored through AppDynamics, a full-stack application performance monitoring and analytics platform that helps organizations track, optimize, and troubleshoot application and infrastructure performance in real time.

 Setting up one of these databases is currently a repetitive manual process that needs to be done for every single collector we want to create within the monitoring tool.